yichunzhao/spring-jpa-projection/README.md

 ## dynamic projection

-an root entity is queried through a repository, it may have different views; dynamic projection offer a genric way to combine the root entity and its views in one query method.
+a root entity is queried through a repository, it may have different views; the dynamic projection offers a genric way to combine the root entity and its views in one query method.